 - Sailor Moon had a contest in the first season.
 This one was actually a wedding gown design competition, where the designer had to model her own gown.
 It was all just a ploy for the Monster of the Week to gather energy.
 Sailor Moon entered the contest using a magical disguise.

-- Beauty contests, often of an impromptu sort, were a staple of stand-alone Archie Comics stories during The Seventies and The Eighties in particular.
+- Beauty contests, often of an impromptu sort, were a staple of stand-alone Archie Comics stories during The '70s and The '80s in particular.
 Most often, they took place at the beach.
 A frequently-used premise had the contestants — which nearly always included Betty and Veronica — attempt to sweet-talk the judge(s) — usually Archie, and sometimes Reggie as well — into voting for them.
 If Midge was a contestant, this inevitably meant her Dumb Muscle boyfriend Moose threatening the judge(s) into voting for her (a reversal of the usual Green-Eyed Monster Moose plots where merely glancing at Midge from a distance would earn Archie or Reggie a curb stomp).

 Films — Live-Action